[Updated March 18, 2022]

 The Graveyard Fields Loop is a 6-mile looping trail that can be accessed via the Blue Ridge Parkway at Milepost 418.8.

-The trail is not far from Asheville, and it’s one of the most popular places for day trips from the city.
+The trail is not far from downtown Asheville breweries, and it’s one of the most popular places for day trips from the city.

 The high, flat mountain valley sits at over 5,000 feet.
 It’s famed for its waterfalls, blueberries, black bears, rhododendron, and mountain laurel, to name but a few.